cnpem-emi/simar-sw/README.md

 Features that are only available in the TI kernel:
 - [x] PRU communication (used for glitch detection/power factor)

-Works much better with Redis >= 6.0.0
+Works better with Debian 10 or later

 # SIMAR sensors utility